YemisiJosh/Sales-and-profit-report/README.md

 - **Top Categories**: Technology and Office Supplies were the most profitable categories, contributing the largest share of total sales.
 - **Trends**: Monthly sales generally trend upwards

----

-## Challenges

-The main challenge in this project was handling the impact of discounts on profit margins

----

-## Conclusion & Next Steps

-This analysis provided valuable insights into the performance of Tableau's Superstore dataset, highlighting key product categories, regions, and customer segments that contribute to overall profitability.

 ## References